 An orientation designed to provide more conceptual background for the Conference will be held on Tuesday prior to the conference (January 14, 2014) at 6 p.m. – 9 p.m. in MRH 102.
 All members of the Conference are welcome to attend if they wish; students taking the conference for 3 units of graduate credit must attend this session.
 To receive 3 units of graduate credit, students must also attend a debriefing session on Tuesday following the conference (January 21, 2014) at 6 p.m. – 9 p.m. in MRH 102.

 For required and recommended readings, consult the course syllabus for LEAD 504, LEAD 551 or LEAD 585.

-The last day to register is the Tuesday prior to the conference (July 9, 2013), at 5pm or when we've reached capacity.
+The last day to register is the Tuesday prior to the conference (January 14, 2014), at 5 p.m. or when we've reached capacity.
 Early registration is strongly encouraged due to limited space for this popular workshop.
-ALL PARTICIPANTS, regardless of whether you are taking the conference for graduate credit or on a non-credit basis, need to complete the Conference Registration Form.
+Participants taking the conference for graduate credit do not need to complete the Conference Registration Form.